Writing Sex That Means Something

 Futures that shimmer on the edge of touch.

-Sex that means something is sex that lingers.
-In the throat.
-In the dreams.
 In the way a character can’t quite meet someone’s eyes the next morning.

 If you read one of my scenes and feel a little ruined afterward—